MilovanTomasevic/my/courses/hpc-short-courses/mpi-presentation.md

 MPI_Wait(&request, &status)
 ```

-.attention[
+--

+.message.is-warning[
+.message-header[
+Info
+]
+.message-body[
+**WARNING**:
-**WARNING**: non-blocking routines can lead to race conditions if synchronization is not taken care of!
-E.g. variables can be `read` before they are received.
+- Non-blocking routines can lead to race conditions if synchronization is not taken care of!
+- E.g. variables can be `read` before they are received.k.
+]
 ]

 ---